 Wear long pants and sturdy shoes and bring lots of water and a snack (when not included in the price of the trip).
 All horses are locally trained and owned.
 We need 2 days notice to organize horseback rides.
 All rides are guided.

 "Trapiche" and Río Turbio Waterfall: ¾ day trip.
 Ride from Rancho Mastatal to the town of San Miguel and then down an old road past an antique sugar mill ("trapiche") powered by oxen.
 Then continue through pastures before walking to an enormous waterfall on the Río Turbio.
 Great swimming opportunities.

 Zapatón Indigenous Reserve: Ride along our country roads to the small town of Zapatón.
 On the way, catch great views to the La Cangreja National Park and the Pacific Ocean.
 This is a great trip for beginners.

 Wear closed shoes or boots and long pants on all hikes.
 Carry at least 2 liters of water and some snacks, be prepared to get wet and take precautions against the sun.
+We strongly recommend hiring a guide for these hikes and can arrange one for you.
 All durations given are for round-trips.